OpenMDAO/OpenMDAO/roadmaps/2023roadmap.md

 They provide a clean mechanism through which drivers can be nested (such as in the previous topic).

 They're also full of pitfalls when it comes to things like getting complex-step differentiation to work through them or with MPI.

+In OpenMDAO, their utility can be extended by allowing us to isolate drivers ... having a DOEDriver drive a subproblem with an optimization driver, for instance.
+This application is an advanced feature.
+Getting derivatives through an optimization is not necessary for a DOEDriver, but getting derivatives across optimization might be applicable for future use cases.

 ### Goal:

 Develop a standard subproblem component that handles the tricky bits of the implementation for most use cases.
-Quantify potential improvements that come from "hiding" data from deeper models through the subproblem interface.
+We'll begin with a driver-free Submodel implementation.
+Our experience has shown that "hiding" parts of a model in a subproblem can be beneficial for performance when the number of inputs and outputs to that submodel is smaller than the number of variables within it.

+A SubOptimization component will be a further goal, enabling the attachment and modification of a driver on the enclosed problem.
+At first, this will be a derivative-free implementation useful for being driven by DOEDriver or gradient-free drivers such as GA.

 ## Local Model Configuration

 When assembling complicated models, users often find themselves changing the way models behave.
-In many cases, this involves making modifications in the setup methods of the source code of these models.
+In many cases, this involves making modifications in the setup methods of the source code of models that are dependencies of the users' work.
 This is generally a poor practice, as it leads to modified source files that can cause unintended behavior when used elsewhere.
 Users may forget about modifications they make and accidentally commit changed code to version control repositories.
 We want to discourage this as much as possible, and provide users with a means by which they can tweak the behavior of a model from a run script.